 Newshour Thursday, 1/3 from 6:00 - 7:00 p.m.
 ET.

-Covering national and international issues.
+Covering national and international issues, originating from Washington, D.C.
 The crisis across

 the country created by aging water systems, using Detroit as an example,